normai/purpleterms/docs/notes.md

 **Project name**.
 At some point in development, for easier referencing, this fork should rather have a different name than the original project.
-The first try was 'Termjnal', then 'Terminals', then 'PurpleTerms'.
+The first try was 'Termjnal', then 'Terminals', now 'PurpleTerms'.

 **Identifyer names**.
 Identifyers in the code are largely left as they come from the original `terminal.js`.
 New ones I have often type-prefixed , e.g.